hossamemamo/NLP-projects/Arabic2Vec/readme.md

 To use the implementation, simply clone the repository and run the provided Jupyter notebook.
 The notebook contains the implementation of the skip-gram model and demonstrates how to train and evaluate the model using the Arabic-Egyptian Wikipedia data.

 ## Results

+Using a skipgram model
 ![alt text](assets/skipgram.png)
+as you can see words in the football category are in the upper right corner and close to eachothers because they have a higher chance in appearing within the context of each other
 ## Dependencies

 The implementation relies on the following dependencies: